Will I be Famous if I Have Guitar Lessons?

 What will Organised Teaching do for Me?

 If you want to find out what amount of talent you have and improve to the best of your ability then structured guitar lessons will allow you to progress at a pace that matches the amount of time you have to practice and you will be surprised at how quickly you can improve if you practice regularly to a structure.
-Practising basic chord shapes and single note exercises for just 15 minutes a day will allow you to play a surprising number of famous songs and riffs in a matter of months.
+It's not all down to the guitar teacher, practising basic chord shapes and single note exercises for just 15 minutes a day will allow you to play a surprising number of famous songs and riffs in a matter of months.
 Food for thought?

 What will I learn?